-Liechtenstein Institute on Self-Determination at Princeton University and the All Survivors Project, in cooperation with UCLA School of Law and UNHCR, will convene a roundtable discussion, "Conflict Related Sexual Violence: An Agenda to Build a Gender-Inclusive Response," on Wednesday, October, 25, 2017, from 6:30-8:30 p.m. at the Princeton Club of New York.
+Liechtenstein Institute on Self-Determination's Project on Gender in the Global Community and the All Survivors Project, in cooperation with UCLA School of Law and UNHCR, will convene a roundtable discussion, "Conflict Related Sexual Violence: An Agenda to Build a Gender-Inclusive Response," on Wednesday, October, 25, 2017, from 6:30-8:30 p.m. at the Princeton Club of New York.
 The focus of the discussion will be on moving toward gender-inclusive responses to sexual- and gender-based violence.

 This meeting will provide a much-needed opportunity and space for leaders from the humanitarian and human rights community, academics, policy makers, development practitioners, and child protection experts to come together to discuss issues concerning ongoing sexual violence against men and boys from both policy and programming perspectives.

 Participation in this event is by invitation only.
 The discussion will be off the record, held under Chatham House Rules.